-You should be aware that the compensation to Commonwealth Equity Services, Inc. dba Commonwealth Financial Network (hereinafter "Commonwealth") of Waltham, Massachusetts, a FINRA-registered broker/dealer and SEC-registered investment adviser and us will differ according to the specific advisory programs or services provided.
+You should be aware that the compensation to Commonwealth and us will differ according to the specific advisory programs or services provided.
 This compensation to Commonwealth and us is more than the amounts we would otherwise receive if you participated in another program or paid for investment advice, brokerage, or other relevant services separately.
 Lower fees for comparable services are available from other sources.
 Because of the differences in fee schedules and other sources of compensation that exist among the various advisory programs and services offered by Commonwealth and us, we have a financial incentive to recommend a particular program or service over other programs or services available through Commonwealth that would cost you less money.

-We have taken steps to manage our conflict of interest arising from this program fee variation for current clients, whereby we and our investment adviser representatives will provide investment advice without regard to the fee payable to us for such advice and without any aim of increasing our compensation at the expense of your interest.
+We have taken steps to manage our conflict of interest arising from this program fee variation for current clients, whereby we and our IAR will provide investment advice without regard to the fee payable to us for such advice and without any aim of increasing our compensation at the expense of your interest.